-On this website, our 'Urban Places' maps and graphs include both 'Urban Areas' and Rural Centres' as defined by Statistics New Zealand (see below).
+On this website, our 'Urban Places' maps and graphs include both 'Urban Areas' and ‘Rural Centres' as defined by Statistics New Zealand until 2018 (see below).
 Data on urban places provides a meaningful perspective on population change because most people can relate to these cities, towns and townships and comprehend what they represent.
 Urban places are natural spatial units that expand and retract with population change.
 Population data sets based on territorial and regional council boundaries hide the variation within these large spatial units.
-At a regional level, the decline of one town can be cancelled out by the growth of another, so the urban place perspective provides a more accurate spatial description of population change in New Zealand.
+At those levels, the decline of one town can be cancelled out by the growth of another, so the urban place perspective provides a more accurate spatial description of population change in New Zealand.

 Secondary urban areas were established at the 1981 Census.
 They have a population between 10,000 and 29,999 people and are centered on the larger regional centres.

-Areas not designated as ‘urban’ under these arrangements are designated Rural Areas.
-The standard urban area classification as used by Statistics New Zealand has two categories of rural areas: rural centres and other rural.
-Rural centres are defined by population size, having a population of 300 to 999 in a reasonably compact area that services surrounding rural areas (district territory).
+Areas not designated as ‘urban’ under the above arrangements are designated Rural Areas.
+The standard urban area classification as used by Statistics New Zealand to 2018 had two categories of rural area: ‘rural centres’ and ‘other rural’.
+Rural centres are (were) defined by population size, having a population of 300 to 999 in a reasonably compact area that services surrounding rural areas (district territory).
 They have a defined statistical boundary (an area unit) but no legal status.
 'Other rural' is the urban area classification residual category and includes all area units not in urban areas or rural centres.
 This category includes inlets, islands, inland waters, and oceanic waters outside urban areas.